 - 1-800-MEDICARE (1-800-633-4227).
-TTY users should call 1-877-486-2048, 24 hours a day/7 days a week; - The Social Security Office at 1-800-772-1213, between 8 am to 7 pm, Monday through Friday.
-TTY users should call 1-800-325-0778 (applications); or - Your State Medicaid Office (applications).
-(See Section 6 of this chapter for contact information.)
+TTY users should call 1-877-486-2048, 24 hours a day/7 days a week; - The Social Security Office at 1-800-772-1213, between 8 am and 7 pm, Monday through Friday.
+TTY users should call 1-800-325-0778; or - Your State Medicaid Office (See Section 6 of this chapter for contact information.)

-If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has a process for you to either request assistance in obtaining evidence of your proper co-payment level, or, if you already have the evidence, to provide this evidence to us.
+If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has a process for you to either request assistance in obtaining evidence of your proper copayment level, or, if you already have the evidence, to provide this evidence to us.

-- If you think you qualify for extra help with your prescription drug costs, but do not have or cannot find proof, please contact Member Services at (855) 570-1600 (toll free).
+• If you think you qualify for Extra Help with your prescription drug costs, but do not have or cannot find proof, please contact Member Services at (855) 570-1600 (toll free).
 TTY users should call 711 for assistance.
-We will work with you to update your Extra Help program status based on the best available evidence.
+We will work with you to update your Extra Help

+- program status based on the best available evidence.
 For example, you might provide us with evidence of Medicaid status, which may show that you qualify for Extra Help.
-For more information on acceptable forms of evidence, contact Member Services. - When we receive the evidence showing your co-payment level, we will update our system so that you can pay the correct co-payment when you get your next prescription at the pharmacy.
-If you overpay your co-payment, we will reimburse you.
-Either we will forward a check to you in the amount of your overpayment, or we will offset future co-payments.
-If the pharmacy hasn't collected a co-payment from you and is carrying your co-payment as a debt owed by you, we may make the payment directly to the pharmacy.
+For more information on acceptable forms of evidence, contact Member Services. - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
+If you overpay your copayment, we will reimburse you.
+Either we will forward a check to you in the amount of your overpayment, or we will offset future copayments.
+If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
 If a state paid on your behalf, we may make the payment directly to the state.
 Please contact Member Services if you have questions.

-What if you have coverage from an AIDS Drug Assistance Program (ADAP)?
+What if you have "Extra Help" and coverage from an AIDS Drug Assistance Program (ADAP)?

 What is the AIDS Drug Assistance Program (ADAP)?

 The AIDS Drug Assistance Program (ADAP) helps ADAP-eligible individuals living with HIV/AIDS have access to life-saving HIV medications.
-Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through the Monterey County ADAP Office located at 340 Church Street, Salinas, CA 93901.
+Medicare Part D prescription drugs that are also on the ADAP formulary qualify for prescription cost-sharing assistance through the Monterey County ADAP.

 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.
 If you change plans, please notify your local ADAP enrollment worker so you can continue to receive assistance.
-For information on eligibility criteria, covered drugs, or how to enroll in the program, please call Please call the ADAP office at 831-975-5016 for more information.
+For information on eligibility criteria, covered drugs, or how to enroll in the program, please call 831-975-5016.